York Railway: History and notable features

 The York Railway operates two parallel main lines, extending southwest from York to CSX Transportation interchanges.
 Most of the M&P's original line from York to Baltimore has been abandoned, but a short piece in York is still operated.

-The M&P's current main line is an ex-Pennsylvania Railroad line it acquired from the Penn Central Transportation Company in 1976, beginning at a connection with the Norfolk Southern Railway in York and running to a CSX connection at Hanover.
+The M&P's current main line is an ex-Pennsylvania Railroad line that it acquired from the Penn Central Transportation Company in 1976, beginning at a connection with the Norfolk Southern Railway in York and running to a CSX connection at Hanover.
 The Yorkrail line, running from a junction with the M&P in York to a CSX connection at Porters Sideling, PA, was opened in 1893 by the Baltimore and Harrisburg Railway (Eastern Extension), a predecessor of the Western Maryland Railway, and sold by CSX Transportation to Yorkrail in 1989.

 The York Railway owns three ex-Santa Fe CF7 diesels: #1500 (the last such locomotive built), 1502 and 1504 that were usually operated as a pair, and alternated to equalize operating hours.

 The railroad also operates ex-CSX EMD GP16 diesels #1600, 1602, 1604 and 1606 as well as a pair of LTEX GP15-1s numbered 1414 and 1444.
-The 1502 and 1504 were parked for several years in a deadline between Hokes Mill Road (Route 182) and South Sumner Street in York, PA, along with GP9 1754.
+The 1502 and 1504 were parked for several years in a deadline between Hokes Mill Road (Route 182) and South Sumner Street in York, Pennsylvania, along with GP9 1754.
 In early February 2018, the railway removed a traction motor from No. 1504 and put it in No. 1606.
 On January 30, 2021, scrapping began on No.s 1502, 1504 and 1754, the three inoperative locomotives.